Pathoschild/smapi-mod-dump/source/~Pathoschild/ContentPatcher/README.md

 `artifactFound` | The player has found at least one artifact.
 `Beat_PK` | The player has beaten the Prairie King arcade game.
 `beenToWoods` | The player has entered the Secret Woods at least once.
+`beachBridgeFixed` | The bridge to access the second beach area is repaired.
 `canReadJunimoText` | The player can read the language of Junimos (i.e. the plaques in the Community Center).
 `ccIsComplete` | The player has completed the Community Center.
 Note that this isn't set reliably; see the `IsCommunityCenterComplete` and `IsJojaMartComplete` tokens instead.
 See also flags for specific sections: `ccBoilerRoom`, `ccBulletin`, `ccCraftsRoom`, `ccFishTank`, `ccPantry`, and `ccVault`.
 The equivalent section flags for the Joja warehouse are `jojaBoilerRoom`, `jojaCraftsRoom`, `jojaFishTank`, `jojaPantry`, and `jojaVault`.
 `doorUnlockAbigail` | The player has unlocked access to Abigail's room.
 See also flags for other NPCs: `doorUnlockAlex`, `doorUnlockCaroline`, `doorUnlockEmily`, `doorUnlockHaley`, `doorUnlockHarvey`, `doorUnlockJas`, `doorUnlockJodi`, `doorUnlockMarnie`, `doorUnlockMaru`, `doorUnlockPenny`, `doorUnlockPierre`, `doorUnlockRobin`, `doorUnlockSam`, `doorUnlockSebastian`, `doorUnlockVincent`.